urbanij/syRF/INSTALL.md

 `make` too may fail: if that happens just paste each command inside `all` into the terminal, separately.

-Get in touch if you have trouble or just use your favorite flavor of Linux.
+Get in touch if you have trouble or just use Linux.